 Aristotle also says (Topics Book 1) that dialectic in just this sense is the best means we have for getting clarity about first principles.
 This is a good example of Aristotle’s inferentialism.
-Aristotle’s own approach to what later came to be called “metaphysics” is (“merely”) dialectical in a specifically Aristotelian sense.
+Aristotle’s own approach to what later came to be called “metaphysics” is (“merely”) dialectical in this specific sense.
 In being so, it is essentially semantic and normative.
 I don’t think Aristotle regarded metaphysics as episteme (“science”) any more than he regarded ethics or phronesis (“practical judgment”) as episteme, and in neither case is it a denigration.
 (Aristotle is far more honest than most later writers about the relatively less certain nature of so-called first principles, compared with many other apparently more derivative results.
 He is the original antifoundationalist.
 See also Abstract and Concrete.)

 Hegel actually said the greatest example of ancient dialectic was the commentary on Plato’s Parmenides by neoplatonist Proclus (412 – 485 CE).
 (He did not know the work of the other great late Neoplatonist, Damascius (458 – 538), which included an even more sophisticated development along similar lines.)
 The Parmenides explicitly examines a series of antithetical propositions, which does resemble the common image of Hegelian dialectic.
 (See The One?)
 In any case, I think this is misleading.

 My own candidate for the greatest example of ancient dialectic is the development of the concepts of ousia (“what it was to have been” a thing) and energeia (“at-work-ness”) in the central books of Aristotle’s Metaphysics.
 As in the biological works, merely binary distinction is not the main point there.

 The stereotype of a binary schematism at work in Hegel is not without basis, but more careful commentary has limited its scope.
 Aristotelian dialectic actually pervades Hegel’s works.